Eli Terry: Tower clocks

 Eli Terry made three tower clocks.
 His first, made entirely of wood, was donated to the Center Church on the Green at New Haven in 1825.
 The second movement was donated in 1828 to the Congregational Church of Plymouth Hollow (Later Thomaston Congregational Church).
-The movement was removed from the church and donated to the American Clock and Watch Museum in Bristol.
+The movement was removed from the church and donated to the American Clock & Watch Museum in Bristol.
 Terry's third movement was donated to the Terryville Congregational Church in 1838.
 The movement was destroyed by fire in December of 1969.
 The movement from New Haven was removed from the steeple and reinstalled at the Plymouth Congregational Church in 1838, where it still runs today.
 The Plymouth tower clock movement is the only undisturbed original wooden gear tower clock in existence.

 Heritage

 Between 1808 and 1833, Terry focused the majority of his time and effort on the production of standardized wooden clocks, which helped him accumulate a modest fortune.
 By 1833, he was sufficiently satisfied with his material success.
 At this point, he abandoned involvement in quantity production, and returned to clockmaking as the world had known it before his innovations, focusing on the production of a few high-end special clocks and the development of original clock mechanisms.
 He also spent considerable time helping along the businesses of his sons.
 He continued with this small-scale clock production until his death on the last day of February 1852.

 His achievements place him in an unusual position in the history of clockmaking, leaving him as one of the last of the clock craftsmen, but also as the first of the true manufacturers.
 His shop represents one of the last Connecticut clock shops (of which there were many) in which there was both pride in workmanship and a high level of personal skill and aptitude.

 Terry's brother Samuel (1774–1853) was also involved in the production of wooden-movement clocks, and for several years he worked as Eli's partner, manufacturing improved pillar and scroll clocks after his brother's design.